bradsk88/resident-game/README.md

 - Use the `npm run build` command to generate the executable files
 - In a browser, open `dist/index.html`
-- The game should start running, generating random event and printing them out every few seconds
+- The game should start running, generating random events and printing them out every few seconds

 ## Using the persistent server